 Notice that many of the points that are in different clusters are actually really close to each other.
 DBSCAN would have assigned the same label to these slightly overlapping clusters, but Infomap does not.
 So with Infostop you can e.g. download your Google location data, and automatically (and fast) label each GPS sample.

 If you want to use this you can simply pip install it (pip install infostop).
-Check out the Github repository here.
-Many thanks to Laura Alessandretti for discussions and contributions that made this little piece of software much better, and thanks to Piotr Sapiezynski for his haversinevec code that makes computing inter-point distances unfathomably fast.
+Many thanks to Laura Alessandretti for discussions and contributions that made this little piece of software much better.
+If you use Infostop in your research please cite us.